Tamschi/unquote/README.md

 [`Span`]: https://docs.rs/proc-macro2/1.0.24/proc_macro2/struct.Span.html

 ⁵ This would come in handy when using the macro for example in `if let` conditions (since the positional bindings would be returned only by value in the macro expression's result), and wouldn't interfere with named bindings.
 It's definitely more of a bonus feature though, in case it can indeed be added cleanly.

+⁶ This should work on `struct`s and implement `syn::Parse` and a custom trait that checks the first token.

 ## License